sighupio/fury-kubernetes-keycloak/README.md

 - :warning: Has issues
 - :x: Incompatible

+## Metrics

+The current package provides access to the metrics exposed by Keycloak, enabled using the env var `KEYCLOAK_STATISTICS=all`.
+Also, a ServiceMonitor is included, to be attached to [Prometheus Operator](https://github.com/sighupio/fury-kubernetes-monitoring/tree/master/katalog/prometheus-operator).

 ## Examples

 To see examples on how to customize Fury Kubernetes KeyCloak packages, please